-Cha-cha Dance lessons originated in the 1950s as a slow down Mambo.
+Cha-cha originated in the 1950s as a slowed down mambo.
 It is an exciting syncopated, Latin dance which gathers its personality, character, rhythm, basis, and charm from two major dance sources.
-It derives from the Mambo through its Latin music, and his also a stepchild of the Swing, based on the 1-2-3 step rhythm.
-The Cha Cha distinct repetitive foot rhythm characterizes his name.
+It derives from the mambo through its Latin music, and his also a stepchild of the Swing, based on the 1-2-3 step rhythm.
+The cha-cha’s distinct repetitive foot rhythm characterizes his name.

-Depending on its tempo, the Cha Cha can be slow and staccato or fast and lively.
-Its unique on-the-beat characteristic allows the dancer the opportunity to easily be expressive, which makes the Cha Cha a joy to dance for people of all ages.
+Depending on its tempo, the cha-cha can be slow and staccato or fast and lively.
+Its unique on-the-beat characteristic allows you to be expressive, which makes the cha-cha fun for people of all ages.
 Most dancers find it easy to “let it all out” on the dance floor with this dance.

-Since the dance is compact, Cha Cha is danced in place.
+Since the dance is compact, cha-cha is danced in place.
 The dancer’s feet usually go no more than 12 inches apart.
-Artists as Tito Puente and Tito Rodriguez made the Cha Cha popular with their music in the 1950’s.
-Today, it is danced to easily danced accompanied by night club music.
+Artists as Tito Puente and Tito Rodriguez made the cha-cha popular with their music in the 1950s.
+Today, it is easily danced to night club music.